R&D Tax Credits offer innovative companies a tax rebate, to financially incentivise research and development here in the UK.

-Like we mentioned at the start, Research and Development Tax Credits are a government initiative that offers innovative companies financial support to fuel research and development within the UK.
+Like we mentioned earlier, R and D Tax Credits are a government initiative that offers innovative companies financial support to fuel research and development within the UK.

-R&D Tax Credits offer one of the most generous tax relief schemes available to businesses, with eligible businesses able to reclaim up to 33% of their R&D expenditure back – either as cash directly into your bank account, or a Corporation Tax deduction off current and future tax liabilities.
+R and D Tax Credits offer one of the most generous tax relief schemes available to businesses, with eligible businesses able to reclaim up to 27% of their R&D expenditure back – either as cash directly into your bank account, or a Corporation Tax deduction off current or future tax liabilities.*

-R&D Tax Relief operates under two different schemes, implemented to cater to businesses of different stages.
+R and D Tax Credits operate under two different schemes, implemented to cater to businesses of different sizes and stages.

-The first is SME R&D Tax Credits, which is the more conventional out of the two due to its accessibility.
-To qualify for R&D tax relief under the SME scheme, companies must have:
+The first is the SME R&D Tax Credits scheme, which is the more conventional out of the two due to its accessibility.
+To qualify for R&D Tax Relief under the SME scheme, companies must have:

 👉🏽 Less than 500 employees;

 👉🏽 Less than €86m in gross assets;